Kite: How to Delegate Voting Power Privately: Protocol

 \subsection{Delegate Registration and Unregistration}

-When a voter decides to become a delegate, they call \textsc{\creg}, Alg.~\ref{alg:dreg}.
+When a voter decides to become a delegate, they call \textsc{\creg} (Alg.~\ref{alg:dreg}).
 This triggers the on-chain contract to mark the voter as an active delegate, simultaneously locking their funds.
 Again, the locking step ensures the voter cannot reuse the same tokens in the voting process.
+We denote the function for locking tokens by $\lock$, so calling $\lock(p_i)$ locks the tokens held by voter $p_i$.
+The corresponding function $\mathsf{unlock}$ reverses this operation.
 Additionally, the contract updates the list of delegates' encrypted voting power.
 It does this by adding the encryption of the voter's power into the corresponding cell in the list $L_{d}$.

-To unregister as a delegate, the protocol follows a reverse process and calls \textsc{\cunreg}, Alg.~\ref{alg:dunreg}.
+To unregister as a delegate, the protocol follows a reverse process and calls \textsc{\cunreg} (Alg.~\ref{alg:dreg}).
 The on-chain contract marks the delegate as inactive and unlocks their funds.
 Furthermore, the contract updates the list of delegates' encrypted voting power by subtracting the encryption of the delegate's voting power from the corresponding cell of $L_{d}$.

-There are four possible state combinations a voter can encounter, stemming from two variations each in active state and locking state: